 Competitors in the online learning space include Stride (NYSE:LRN), Adtalem Global Education (NYSE:ATGE), Arco Platform (NASDAQ:ARCE), Strategic Education (NASDAQ:STRA), and schools that develop their online courses in-house.

-This quarter 2U's revenue was flat year on year, which might be a disappointment to some shareholders.
+This quarter, 2U's revenue was down 8.02% year on year to $222.1 , which might disappointment some shareholders.

-Before the earnings results were announced, Wall St analysts covering the company were estimating revenues to decline 0.72% over the next twelve months.
+Ahead of the earnings results announcement, the analysts covering the company were expecting sales to grow 10.9% over the next 12 months.

 What makes the software as a service business so attractive is that once the software is developed, it typically shouldn't cost much to provide it as an ongoing service to customers.
-2U's gross profit margin, an important metric measuring how much money there is left after paying for servers, licenses, technical support and other necessary running expenses was at 65.5% in Q3.
+2U's gross profit margin, an important metric measuring how much money there's left after paying for servers, licenses, technical support, and other necessary running expenses, was 65% in Q2.

-That means that for every $1 in revenue the company had $0.65 left to spend on developing new products, marketing & sales and the general administrative overhead.
-This would be considered a low gross margin for a SaaS company and it has been going down over the last year, which is probably the opposite direction shareholders would like to see it go.
+That means that for every $1 in revenue the company had $0.65 left to spend on developing new products, sales and marketing, and general administrative overhead.
+2U's gross margin is poor for a SaaS business and it's deteriorated even further over the last year.
+This is probably the opposite direction that shareholders would like to see it go.

 Cash Is King

-If you follow StockStory for a while, you know that we put an emphasis on cash flow.
+If you've followed StockStory for a while, you know that we emphasize free cash flow.
 Why, you ask?
-We believe that in the end cash is king, as you can't use accounting profits to pay the bills.
-2U burned through $33.6 million in Q3, increasing the cash burn by 765% year on year.
+We believe that in the end, cash is king, and you can't use accounting profits to pay the bills.
+2U burned through $27.2 million of cash in Q2 despite being cash flow positive last year.

-2U has burned through $29.5 million in cash over the last twelve months, resulting in a negative 3.04% free cash flow margin.
-This below average FCF margin is a result of 2U's need to invest in the business to continue penetrating its market.
+2U has burned through $25.2 million of cash over the last 12 months, resulting in a negative 2.93% free cash flow margin.
+This below-average FCF margin stems from 2U's poor unit economics or a continuous need to reinvest in its business to penetrate the market.

-With a market capitalization of $461 million 2U is among smaller companies, but its more than $170.1 million in cash and the fact it is operating close to free cash flow break-even put it in a robust financial position to invest in growth.
+With a market capitalization of $355.5 million, 2U is among smaller companies, but its more than $53.3 million in cash on hand and near break-even free cash flow margins puts it in a stable financial position.

 We struggled to find many strong positives in these results.
-On the other hand, revenue growth stalled and gross margin deteriorated.
-Overall, this quarter's results were not the best we've seen from 2U.
-The company is up 1.88% on the results and currently trades at $6.5 per share.
+It was unfortunate that 2U's revenue missed analysts' expectations, free cash flow turned negative and gross margin declined.
+Overall, this was a mediocre quarter for 2U.
+The company is down 11.5% on the results and currently trades at $3.78 per share.

 Is Now The Time?

-When considering 2U, investors should take into account its valuation and business qualities, as well as what happened in the latest quarter.
-We cheer for everyone who is making the lives of others easier through technology, but in case of 2U we will be cheering from the sidelines.
-Its revenue growth has been mediocre, and analysts expect growth rates to deteriorate from there.
-And while its very efficient customer acquisition hints at the potential for strong profitability, unfortunately gross margins aren't as good as other tech businesses we look at.
+When considering an investment in 2U, investors should take into account its valuation and business qualities as well as what's happened in the latest quarter.
+We cheer for everyone who's making the lives of others easier through technology but in case of 2U, we'll be cheering from the sidelines.
+Its revenue growth has been very weak, and analysts expect growth rates to deteriorate from there.
+On top of that, unfortunately its customer acquisition is less efficient than many comparable companies and gross margins aren't as good as other tech businesses we look at.